What Conditions Can Stem Cell Therapy Treat?

 Wrist and hand pain is a common condition because of the activities and repetitive motions we all engage in every day.
 Stem cell therapy has been noted to be particularly effective at repairing cartilage in these degenerated joints.

 Many individuals suffering with bulging or herniated discs respond well to stem cell therapy.
-Successful stem cell therapy has the ability to regenerate and repair the disc and promote long term spine health.
+Successful stem cell therapy may have the ability to regenerate and repair the disc and promote long term spine health.

 Arthritis of the knee is a degenerative joint disease that affects millions of people each year.
 Although there are several alternatives to knee surgery, such as injection of cartilage substitutes or steroids, these treatments are usually not a viable long term option.